 And if you earn £20,000 for the first 6 months and £24,000 for last 6 months of the tax year, you should take the average and use £22,000.

 What to enter as "Months employed in tax year"

 Here you should enter the months you expect to be employed during the tax year.

-Right now, we recommend you pay your employment income into your personal current account.
-If you do pay in PAYE income though, you can categorise it as "PAYE Income" - this makes sure it doesn't count towards your self-employed income.
+We recommend you pay your employment income into your personal current account.
+If you do pay in PAYE income to your connected business account though, you can categorise it as "PAYE Income" - this makes sure it doesn't count towards your self-employed income.